AvaloniaUI/AvaloniaUI.DeveloperTools/docs/getting-started.md

 dotnet tool install --global AvaloniaUI.DeveloperTools.Linux --version "1.0.0-*"
 ```

-When new version is released, Developer Tools will show notifications about new release.
+The `Developer Tools` will notify you when a new version is available.
-It can be then installed via similar `dotnet tool update` command.
+It can be then updated via similar `dotnet tool update` command.

 ## Step 3: Installing Diagnostics Support package

-`Diagnostics Support` package is responsible for establishment a connection bridge between user app and Developer Tools process.
+The `Diagnostics Support` package is responsible for establishment a connection bridge between user app and `Developer Tools` process.

-This package can be installed either in the executable project with your Program AppBuilder or shared project with your Application, depending on your preferences and app architecture.
-This package is also compatible with Browser and Mobile projects.
+This package can be installed either in the executable project with your Program AppBuilder or shared project with your Application, depending on your application's architecture.

 In both cases, command is the same: